canonical/launchpad-manual/docs/developer/explanation/core-components-and-set-up/index.rst

 Core components and setting up Launchpad
 ========================================

-Launchpad is a large, Zope Toolkit-based application made up of many interdependent subsystems including code hosting, the publisher, mailing system, and pip.
+Launchpad is a Zope-based application made up of many subsystems including code hosting, a bug tracker, build farm, and package publisher.

 .. toctree::
    :maxdepth: 1